Alex313031/thorium/docs/build_instructions.md

 $ fetch --nohooks chromium
 ```

-the `--nohooks` flag is ommitted on other platforms, we just use it on linux to explicitly run the hooks later.
+The `--nohooks` flag is ommitted on other platforms, we just use it on linux to explicitly run the hooks
+later, after installing the prerequisites.
+`fetch` and `repo` are used to download, rebase, and sync all Google repositories, including Chromium, ChromiumOS,
+Android, Fuchsia, Infra, Monorail, GN, etc.

 If you don't want the full repo history, you can save a lot of time by
 adding the `--no-history` flag to `fetch`.
+This is equivalent to a shallow git clone with a depth of 1.

-Expect the command to take 30 minutes on even a fast connection, and many
+Expect the command to take 20 minutes on a fast (150mbps+) connection, and many
 hours on slower ones.

 If you've already installed the build dependencies on the machine (from another